ROADII-Lab/R25-IncidentDetection/README.md

    - `state`: (string) The state abbreviation for which predictions are being generated.
    - `year` : (integer) The historical year used for training the model.
    - `time_bins`: (boolean) Indicates whether the tool should group data into multi-hour increments (rather than training and generating predictions based on individual hours).
-   - `time_interval` : (string) Specifies the size of the bin, when `time_bins`, above, is set to true (e.g., '6 hours')
+   - `time_interval` : (string) Specifies the size of the bin, when `time_bins`, above, is set to TRUE (e.g., '6 hours')
    - `imputed_waze`: (boolean) Indicates whether Waze data should be imputed for the upcoming week.
    - `projection`: (integer) Defines the coordinate reference system to convert all geospatial data into and use for geospatial operations, specified as an EPSG number.
 This should be a projected coordinate system and not a geographic coordinate system.
 The default is 5070 (NAD83 / Conus Albers which is for North America).
    - `test_percentage`: (numeric) Defines the percentage of the observations to be used in the test sample (in model training).
    - `road_types`: (character) Road type or list of road types to include.
 Potential types include motorway, trunk, primary, secondary, and tertiary, defined according to OpenStreetMap.
 For OpenStreetMap definitions, visit [OSM Highway Key](https://wiki.openstreetmap.org/wiki/Key:highway).
-   - 'filter_osm: (boolean) Indicate whether to subset the analysis to only certain road segments.
+   - `filter_osm`: (boolean) Indicate whether to subset the analysis to only a certain area of interest.
-   - 'AOI_shp_path': (string) File path for the shapefile that defines the area of interest.
+   - `AOI_shp_path`: (string) File path for the shapefile that defines the area of interest - only used if `filter_osm` is set to TRUE.
-   - 'include_events': (boolean) Indicate whether to include events as a predictor.
+   - `include_events`: (boolean) Indicate whether to include events as a predictor.
-   - 'response.var': (string) Confirm the name of the crash column that is used as the target, or response variable.
+   - `response.var`: (string) Confirm the name of the crash column that is used as the target, or response variable.
-   - 'noncrashratio': (integer) Ratio of non-crash observations to crash observations to use in sampling.
+   - `noncrashratio`: (integer) Ratio of non-crash observations to crash observations to use in sampling.

 3. Click on the scipt immediately below the parameters just described and press Alt+Ctrl+B, or from the Code menu at the top select 'Run Region' and then 'Run from Beginning to Line'.